-I enjoy finding experimental ways of working.
-This body of work began by placing a set of rules on myself.
-Each image would be (1) a self-portrait (2) in black and white (3) against a black background (4) with only one main light source.
-Each image involved very little pre-planning, as I prefer to let spontaneity drive my creativity.
-I typically began with a vague theme, then attempted to solve this problem creatively.
+I set a few rules for this work.
+Each image is (1) a self-portrait (2) in black and white (3) against a black background (4) with only one main light source.
+Most of the work involved very little pre-planning, as I prefer to let spontaneity play a big role.
+I typically began with a vague theme or prop, then attempted to solve this problem creatively.

 This series is a collection of photographs that go beyond the traditional definition of self-portrait.
 Many times a self-portrait gives a glimpse into the persons job, or style, or social class.
 In this work, I attempted to show less of myself and more of my mind as an artist.
 I feel that the work itself is perhaps some kind of analytical or psychological research of the self: Myself.